This post may contain affiliate links. Please see our disclosure policy.

 Cinnamon, cocoa powder, or arrowroot powder can be used to make the perfect skin color match in your homemade face powder.

-I started making my own face wash and face moisturizers years ago to cut down on toxins entering my body.
+I started making my own DIY face wash and homemade face moisturizers years ago to cut down on toxins entering my body.

-Over the years, I have learned how to make my own deodorant, hand soaps, and dry shampoo.
+Over the years, I have learned how to make my ownย natural deodorant recipe without baking soda,ย homemade hand soaps, and dry shampoo.

 After a few attempts, I found a recipe that works well for my skin and covers up skin blemishes.
 As usual, it was much easier than I expected.
 I wish I would have started making it sooner.